freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/perform-an-intersection-on-two-sets-of-data.english.md

     return false;
   }
-  // this method will remove an element from a set remove(element) {
+  // This method will remove an element from a set remove(element) {
     if (this.has(element)) {
       delete this.dictionary[element];